vladstojna/energy-profiler/nrg/README.md

 * NVIDIA Management Library (NVML) - for reading GPU sensors on NVIDIA GPUs (Fermi and later)
 * ROCm System Management Interface (SMI) - for reading GPU sensors on AMD GPUs (Vega 10 and later)

-On the CPU side, the library uses the Powercap interface in Linux on x86.
+On the x86_64 CPU side, the library uses the Powercap interface in Linux.
 Powercap is available since Linux 3.13 on Intel CPUs and since Linux 5.11 on AMD Zen CPUs.
 Make sure the files in `/sys/class/powercap` have appropriate read permissions.
 The POWER9 implementation uses the OCC sensor interfaces